 There are widespread effects of energy consumption worldwide.
 The impact of the energy industry on the environment has been huge and mostly negative.
 The ever-increasing amounts of energy being produced and the increasing rate at which the energy is consumed has resulted in the generation of harmful factors that have immensely contributed to the rise of Earth’s temperature significantly within a few years.
 Because of coal and petroleum products being used more and more until recently to produce and fulfil the immense needs of energy, there has been a continuous release of greenhouse gases such as carbon dioxide and different oxides of nitrogen that have contributed significantly to the greenhouse effect.
 Not only the production but the consumption of energy ranging from household activities to industrial activities have generated and released immense amounts of heat energy into the atmosphere.
 Therefore, unchecked production from non-renewable sources and the unchecked consumption of energy has resulted in global warming which needs to be taken seriously and taken care of.

-In order to curb and control the harmful effects of energy consumption, energy conservation is necessary.
+To curb and control the harmful effects of energy consumption, energy conservation is necessary.
 Energy conservation is the practice of decreasing the total quantity of energy or using the energy more efficiently and avoiding any wastage of energy.
-This not only addresses the challenge of wastage of energy resulting in equitable distribution of energy amongst the people but also in providing a cap on the energy requirements and the energy generated by the industries so that there is less release of greenhouse gases into the atmosphere thus, in turn, helping the environment and the planet from not going to the verge of drastic environmental changes and extinction of most of the species.
+This not only addresses the challenge of wastage of energy resulting inequitable distribution of energy amongst the people but also in providing a cap on the energy requirements and the energy generated by the industries so that there is less release of greenhouse gases into the atmosphere thus, in turn, helping the environment and the planet from not going to the verge of drastic environmental changes and extinction of most of the species.